-74. Funds of the Authority.
+67. Funds of the Commission.

+(1) The funds of the Commission shall consist of-
-- (1) The funds of the Authority shall consist of Anad ad T (2) - money appropriated by Parliament for the purposes of the Authority: - (b) licence fees and money paid to the Authority for services beginning of each financial year, prepare and submit ;berebreister - (c) money collected from the levy on the gross annual revenue of operators charged in accordance with section 75;

-- (d) revenue collected from license in respects of internationl incoming telecommunications traffic; - (e) money borrowed by the Authority;

-- (f) loans, grants, gifts or donations from Government and other sources made with the approval of the Minister, the Minister responsible for finance and Parliament. - (2) The Minister shall by statutory instruments determine the percentage of revenue received by operators from internationl incoming telecommunications traffic to be collected by the Authority.
+- (a) money appropriated by Parliament for the purposes of the Commission; - (b) licence fees and money paid to the Commission for services rendered: - (c) money collected from the levy on the gross annual revenue of operators charged in accordance with section 68; - (d) revenue collected from license in respects of internationl incoming telecommunications traffic; - (e) money borrowed by the Commission; - (f) loans, grants, gifts or donations from Government and other sources made with the approval of the Minister, the Minister responsible for finance and Parliament. - (2) The Minister shall by statutory instrument determine the percentage of revenue received by operators from international incoming telecommunications traffic to be collected by the Commission.

-75. Levy on gross annual revenue of operators
+68. Levy on gross annual revenue of operators

-- (1) The Authority may levy a charge on the gross annual revenue of operators licensed under this Act. - (2) The levy shall be approved by the Minister after consulting the Minister responsible for finance. - (3) The levy shall not exceed the percentage specified in Schedule 5.
+- (1) The Commission may levy a charge on the gross annual revenue of operators licenced under this Act. - (2) The levy in subsection (1) shall be the percentage specified in schedule 5. - (3) For avoidance of doubt, the levy in subsection (2) shall not be less than two percent. - (4) The levy shall be shared between information and communication technology development and rural communication in the ratio of one to one.

-76. Power to open and operate bank accounts
+69. Power to open and operate bank accounts

-- (1) The Authority shall open and maintain bank accounts as are necessary for the performance of the functions of the Authority. - (2) The bank accounts shall be operated in a manner determined by the Board.
+- (1) The Commission shall open and maintain bank accounts as are necessary for the performance of the functions of the Commission. - (2) The bank accounts shall be operated in a manner determined by the Board.

-77. Estimates of income and expenditure
+70. Estimates of income and expenditure

-- (1) The Board shall, not less than two months before the beginning of each financial year, prepare and submit to the Minister for approval, a budget containing the estimates of income and expenditure of the Authority for the next financial year. - (2) The Authority shall not incur any expenditure exceeding the
+- (1) The Board shall, not less than two months before the beginning of each financial year, prepare and submit to the Minister for approval, a budget containing the estimates of income and expenditure of the Commission for the next financial year. - (2) The Commission shall not incur any expenditure exceeding the budget without the approval of the Minister.